giellalt/lang-kpv/kpv.md

 *овны-вывны examples:*
 * *олан-вылан:* `овны-вывны+V+Ind+Prs+Sg2`

 ### VERBS WITH FIRST PRETERITE THIRD PERSON WITHOUT с IN NORM

 ### SPECIAL VERB FORM FOR VERBAL TERMINATIVE OF ЛОКНЫ

 ### REDUPLICATED ADVERBS

 ### SUPERLATIVE ADVERBS

 ### SUPERLATIVE ADJECTIVES

 ### ADJECTIVES NOT YET ADDED TO DICTIONARY DATABANK

 ### VOCATIVE EXPRESSIONS

 ### PROPER NOUNS NOT YET ADDED TO DICTIONARY DATABANK

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/stems/exceptions.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/exceptions.lexc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/stems/exceptions.lexc)</small>

+---

-added to the xml source files. важын:важын ADV_ "(eng) /(fin)/(rus) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. важын:важын ADV_ "(eng) /(fin)/(rus) " ;

 ADD ADVERBS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adverbs_newwords.lexc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/stems/adverbs_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/adverbs_newwords.lexc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/stems/adverbs_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 Абъячой+N+Prop+Sem/Plc:Абъячой PROP_ "(eng) fish/(fin) /(rus)" ;

 ADD NOUNS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns_newwords.lexc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/stems/propernouns_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/propernouns_newwords.lexc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/stems/propernouns_newwords.lexc)</small>

+---

-added to the xml source files. воны+V:во V_ "(eng) /(fin)/(rus) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. воны+V:во V_ "(eng) /(fin)/(rus) " ;

 test:test V_ "(eng) /(fin) /(rus) " ;
 ADD VERBS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs_newwords.lexc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/stems/verbs_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/verbs_newwords.lexc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/stems/verbs_newwords.lexc)</small>

+---

-added to the xml source files. чери+N:чери N_ "(eng) fish/(fin) kala|fisu/(rus) рыба" ;
+This is where new words are added as lexc entries before they are added to the xml source files. чери+N:чери N_ "(eng) fish/(fin) kala|fisu/(rus) рыба" ;

 ADD NOUNS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-kpv/blob/main/../src/fst/stems/nouns_newwords.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/nouns_newwords.lexc](https://github.com/giellalt/lang-kpv/blob/main/src/fst/stems/nouns_newwords.lexc)</small>

+---

 # Noun morphological lexica

 * **LEXICON Vocative**